Zjx1998/Zjx1998.github.io/_pages/miscellaneous.md

 author_profile: true
 ---

-This page contains some interested and happy moments in my life, both personal and academic.
+This page contains some interesting and happy moments in my life, both personal and academic.

 Life
 ======